playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 #### Tonemapping

 Tonemapping is the process of compressing High Dynamic Range (HDR) colors into limited Low Dynamic Range (e.g. into visible monitor output values).
-There are two options for tonemapping.
+There are two options for tone mapping.

 * **Linear:** imply scales HDR colors by exposure.
 * **Filmic:** More sophisticated curve, good at softening overly bright spots, while preserving dark shades as well.

-Linear tonemapping is active by default, it's simply (color * exposure).
+Linear tone mapping is active by default, it's simply (color * exposure).
 You can tweak exposure to make quick changes to brightness.
 Note that it's not just simple brightness à la Photoshop because your input can be HDR. e.g. If you have a light source with intensity = 8, it will still be quite bright (4) after exposure = 0.5.
 So, all visible things won't just fade out linearly.

-Filmic tonemapping is a good choice in high-contrast environments, like scenes lit by bright Sun, or interiors with bright lights being close to walls/ceiling.
-It will nicely remap out-of-range super bright values to something more perceptually realistic (our eyes and film do tonemapping as well, we don't see physically linear values).
+Filmic tone mapping is a good choice in high-contrast environments, like scenes lit by bright Sun, or interiors with bright lights being close to walls/ceiling.
+It will nicely remap out-of-range super bright values to something more perceptually realistic (our eyes and film do tone mapping as well, we don't see physically linear values).
 Well, ask any photographer: nobody likes to leave extremely bright spots as well as pitch black spots on a photo.
-Filmic tonemapping gives you nice abilities to get rid of such spots.
+Filmic tone mapping gives you nice abilities to get rid of such spots.

 #### Exposure